Updated: Jun 8, 2022

 This year, Catherine's husband, Taylor, my husband, Anthony, and my dad, Rick are gearing up to ride the Pan-Mass Challenge on Team Havin’ a Ball.
-They are joined by two close friends, Steve Conley and Tim Lally.
+They are joined by Anthony's dad, Bob, his brother, Mikey, and three close friends, Steve Conley, Tim Lally, and Ethan Clough.

 Year after year, we are blown away by the dedication of our husbands and their teammates for training and riding hundreds of miles and most importantly, committing to raise thousands of dollars to help in the fight against cancer.